 STAR President – Dr. Uttam Gaulee

-Uttam Gaulee, Ph.D., is a trusted leader of American higher education.
-A policy analyst, author, and keynote speaker, Dr. Gaulee currently serves as a professor in the department of advanced studies, leadership, and policy at Morgan State University.
+A policy analyst, author, and grants administrator, Dr. Gaulee currently serves as a tenured full professor in the Department of Advanced Studies, leadership, and Policy at Morgan State University.
 He served as the Chair of the University Council at his institution from 2019 to 2021 and played a pivotal role in cultivating an effective relationship between the faculty and the administration.
-With a strong understanding of shared governance and the necessity of shared excitement towards a common goal, he established a research and creative activities committee within the University Council geared to generate a common effort toward elevating the institution to a higher level of research activity.
-As a DEI champion, he advocated for the faculty and introduced the principle of fairness in the institution as the entire industry of higher education suffered financially during the pandemic.
-His research agenda intersect international higher education systems, diaspora studies, interdisciplinary perspectives on education policy, global citizenship, and cross-cultural issues in international development and geopolitics., Dr. Gaulee is an advocate of community college as a vehicle for social progress and economic development in and beyond the United States.
+With a strong understanding of shared governance and the necessity of shared excitement towards a common goal, he established a research and creative activities committee within the University Council to generate a common effort toward elevating the institution to a higher level of research activity.
+As a champion of inclusion and excellence, he advocated for the faculty and introduced the principle of fairness in the institution as the entire higher education industry suffered financially during the pandemic.
+His research agenda intersect international higher education systems, diaspora studies, interdisciplinary perspectives on education policy, global citizenship, and cross-cultural issues in international development and geopolitics.
+Dr. Gaulee is an advocate of community college as a vehicle for social progress and economic development in and beyond the United States.
 He recently edited a volume on Global Adaptations of Community College Infrastructure.

 Dr. Gaulee has devoted over two decades of his academic and professional life to promoting solutions related to student success, workforce development, and institutional effectiveness.
 While serving in increasingly higher capacities of the Community College Futures Assembly and Bellwether College Consortium between 2012 and 2016, he collaborated with multiple national commissions and affiliated councils of the American Association of Community Colleges (AACC) to evaluate and promote best practices among community colleges and hosted national policy summits on workforce development, reverse transfer, and talent pipeline management.

-A recipient of the Fulbright (2010) and Cross Award (2016) from the Association of American Colleges and Universities, Dr. Gaulee is actively promoting and developing the Technical and Vocational Education and Training (TVET) sector in various developing countries.
+A Fulbright Scholar and Cross Award recipient (2016) from the Association of American Colleges and Universities, Dr. Gaulee is actively promoting and developing the Technical and Vocational Education and Training (TVET) sector in various developing countries.
 As a native of Nepal, Dr. Gaulee has been directly contributing to the advancement of the higher education sector of his homeland.
 A global survey of Nepali diaspora scholars led by him has generated ideas of Brain Gain for the context of Nepal.
 His article Leveraging Diasporic Power for Nation Building has been well received in Nepal’s policy circle.
 Additionally, his idea of developing technical and vocational colleges to engage the youth in communities and creating pathways for the diaspora to contribute to social and economic progress by humanizing information and communication technology is becoming popular in developing countries.
 Dr. Gaulee is the founder and editor-in-chief of the Journal of Underrepresented and Minority Progress.